Composting Materials - What Materials Are Best?

 - Rice hulls

-- Pine needles (fallen, best to chop them first)
+- Pine needles (fallen, but must grind them first)

 - Spent coffee grounds